Degree-one foliations on complete intersections

-For degree two, Cerveau and Lins Neto proved in \cite{LNC-96} that $\Folx{\pn}{}{2}$ has six irreducible components: a pull-back Linear component $\LPB(2)$; the rational components $\Log(\pn;3,1)$ and $\Log(\pn;2,2)$; the logarithmic components $\Log(\pn;2,1,1)$ and $\Log(\pn;1,1,1,1)$; and another irredutible component called \emph{exeptional component}, which is determined by the closure of the map
+In degree two, Cerveau and Lins Neto proved in \cite{LNC-96} that $\Folx{\pn}{1}{2}$ has six irreducible components: a linear pullback component $\LPB(2)$; the rational components $\Log(\pn;3,1)$ and $\Log(\pn;2,2)$; the logarithmic components $\Log(\pn;2,1,1)$ and $\Log(\pn;1,1,1,1)$; and another irreducible component called the \emph{exceptional component}, which is determined by the closure of the map